 Many of the websites we link to relate directly to children’s learning – mostly pre-teenage children, as this is this age range where the life-learning foundations are laid.

-All of them demonstrate an interest in children being involved in life-based learning.
+All of them demonstrate an interest in children being involved in life-focused learning.

-Please note that a link here is not an endorsement of the concept of life-based learning or of MAC.
+Please note that a link here is not an endorsement of the concept of LBL as such.

-As the concept of a life-based curriculum originated in Britain, a key website for information and reference is the National Curriculum in England.
-This sets out the subjects children between the ages of 5 to 11 have to study.
+As the concept of a life-based curriculum originated in Britain, a key website for information and reference is the national curriculum in England.
+This sets out the subjects children between the ages of 5 to 14 have to study.
 It is an important reference, given that the purpose of this website is to propose an alternative to subject-based learning.

 Similarly, the PSHE Association website is an important point of reference for what has to be learned as part of the national curriculum in England.
 PSHE covers statutory and non-statutory themes and dimensions that are central to life-based learning, such as health, emotional development, relationships, community (living in the wider world) and citizenship.

 Similarly, many of the websites originate in the UK, but not all.
 There is a fair smattering of links to other – mainly western or westernised – countries.
 You are welcome to suggest additions.